With Scrum through the crisis?

 Dr. Michael Scherm

 Dr. Michael Scherm began his career in 1999 as a management consultant in Washington D.C. and subsequently worked on customer projects for IBM, Microsoft, British Telecom, SAP, Mastercard and other companies in the USA, Europe and Asia-Pacific.
 After working in London and Singapore, he returned to Germany in 2009, where he became sales manager of a medium-sized German software company.
-Since 2011, Dr. Scherm has been a partner at NewLeaf Partners Europe GmbH, a service provider specialising in sales effectiveness, and is responsible for business development at gesinn.it GmbH & Co.
-KG, a leading specialist for semantic Wiki solutions.
+From 2011 to 2020, Dr. Scherm was a partner at NewLeaf Partners Europe GmbH, a service provider specialising in sales effectiveness.
+Since 2020, he has been active as an Agile Coach and Scrum Master at ODAV AG.